redfox2045/ceg-4900-lab1/README.md

 3. Use `tcp-client.py` to make a connection over port 22 to the AWS instance at 10.0.0.30.
 What information did you recieve?

-   On the other end of the communication channel is the server.  `code/tcp-server.py` is a simple tcp server program using the python `socket` libraries.
-Use `code/tcp-server.py` to answer the following questions:

-4. What port is `tcp-server.py` connecting to?
+4. On the other end of the communication channel is the server.
+The file `code/tcp-server.py` is a simple tcp server program using the python `socket` libraries.
+What port is `tcp-server.py` connecting to?

+5. Execute `tcp-server.py` on your AWS Ubuntu Public system.
-5. Make the necessary changes to `tcp-client.py` so that it will connect to your `tcp-server.py` socket.
+   Make the necessary changes to `tcp-client.py` so that it will connect to your `tcp-server.py` socket from your local machine.
+Connect to your AWS `tcp-server.py` socket with your local `tcp-client.py`.
    Describe the IP addresses and ports associated with both sockets associated with this connection.

 ### Task 4 - Simple sockets with Netcat
 Now that you have some experience working with sockets, research `netcat`